 Things to do in the Bay of Kotor, Montenegro

 Before you do anything, make sure to go to the tourist booth (in front of the main entrance to the old town) and get yourself a map of Kotor to help you navigate throughout the day.
+We didn’t grab ours until later in the day and don’t want you guys making the same mistake.
 The map is free and full of goodies on the back side.
-Who doesn’t like fun events and discounts?
+Who doesn’t like fun activities and discounts?
 Once you have your map, head out and explore the old town!

 Wander the streets of the old town